nginnever/zogminer/README.md

 ## Building

 First make sure OpenCL is correctly installed in your system.
+If you are having issues, take a look at our [Ubuntu Guide](https://github.com/nginnever/zogminer/wiki/Ubuntu-16.04-Setup) or [Fedora Guide](https://github.com/nginnever/zogminer/wiki/Fedora-24-Setup).

 ### Unix